Nubes78/grant-matching-app/deployment/README.md

 # Grant Matching App

-This project matches businesses with funding opportunities.
+This project helps match businesses with grants.